ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 ## Ordering Veeam for a new instance
 {: #veeam_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the services section and click **Veeam** in the **Business continuity and migration** category.
-Follow the steps to add the service to your instance.
+When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
+Veeam is in the Recommended services category and is already selected.

+Select **Edit** to review and specify the information.
+If you enter or change information, click **Save**.

+If you do not want to order Veeam, toggle its switch off.

 ## Ordering Veeam for an existing instance
 {: #veeam_ordering-existing}